igordejanovic/igordejanovic.github.io/projects.md

 ---

-Here are a short descriptions of some of my FLOSS projects I like to hack on.
+Here are short descriptions of some of my FLOSS projects I like to hack on.
 I use these tools in teaching [Domain-Specific Languages](../courses/) course.

 ### [textX](../textX/)